RiazSamir/MyDFIR-SOC-Simulator-Reports/README.md

 # SOC-Simulator-Reports

-This repository contains structured investigation reports based on simulated security alerts from the MYDFIR SOC Simulator environment.
+This repository contains structured investigation reports based on simulated security alerts from a SOC Simulator environment.
 The goal is to replicate real Security Operations Center (SOC) workflows by analyzing alerts in Microsoft Defender XDR and related telemetry sources, then producing professional incident reports.

 **⚠️All scenarios represent controlled, training-based attack simulations, not real production incidents.⚠️**